IjzerenHein/autolayout.js/README.md

     (view[.{attribute}]['*'|'/'{value}]['+'|'-'{value}])

-To for instance, make the width or height proportional to **another view**, use:
+To, for instance, make the width or height proportional to **another view**, use:

     |-[view1(==view2/2)]-[view2]-|  // view1 is half the width of view2
     |-[view1(==view2*4-100)]-[view2]-|  // view1 is four times the width minus 100 of view2